zvovov/blog/_posts/2016-08-13-a-wild-python-package-appeared-tvsongs.md

 _season_count = len(_json['show']['result']['seasons'])
 ```

-Code readability increased, reducing the development time.
+Code readability increased, which reduced the development time.
+Great!

-List of all songs from any TV show's any season's any episode could be summoned, on demand.
-A link to each song's YouTube search page is also displayed, so one could listen to the song right away.
+List of all songs from any TV show's any season's any episode could now be summoned, on demand.
+A link to each song's YouTube search page was also displayed, so one could listen to the song right away.

-At this point I thought about sharing the script.
+At this point, the script had become worthy of sharing.
 But setting up the environment (installing 3 python modules) to run the script was too much effort.
-There's got to be a better way...
+I wouldn't install 3 modules to get some script working.
+There had to be a better way...

 # The better way - Python Packaging